 We want to make investing accessible to everyone by offering incredibly low fees.
 For details, please visit our Fees page.

 The information in this article is not written for advisory purposes, nor does it intend to recommend any investments.
 Please be aware that facts may have changed since the article was originally written.
 Investing involves risks.
 You can lose (a part of) your deposit.
 We advise you to only invest in financial products that match your knowledge and experience.
+Diversification does not guarantee a profit or protection against loss in declining markets.

 Sources: Bloomberg, Reuters, Investopedia, Putnam Investments, Nerdwallet, Motley Fool, NYT, NPR